-The top Connecticut criminal lawyers would agree that it is rare to see arrests for arson in Stamford or Greenwich Connecticut.
+The top criminal lawyers would agree that it is rare to see arrests for arson in Stamford or Greenwich, Connecticut.
 While many fires that cause damage to property or human life or property are accidental, there are circumstances and scenarios where these fires are the result of criminal conduct—specifically intentional or reckless conduct of one or more people that causes property damage or physical injury.
 The Connecticut criminal penal code contains a number of laws prohibiting arson and reckless burning.
-In fact, according to Connecticut criminal arson laws, you can actually be arrested for arson in Stamford, Greenwich, Darien or New Canaan Connecticut for setting fire to your very own property.
+In fact, according to state criminal laws, you can actually be arrested for arson in Stamford, Greenwich, Darien or New Canaan, Connecticut for setting fire to your very own property.
 Arson applies to a wide range of public property as well.
 There are three degrees of arson codified in the Connecticut Criminal Code – each carrying its own penalties.
-So if you are arrested for arson in Greenwich, Darien, Wilton, Ridgefield or Danbury Connecticut, then you should contact a top Connecticut arson attorney to understand the charges against you and help you get your case resolved, and hopefully dismissed, as quickly as possible.
+So if you are arrested for arson in Greenwich, Darien, Wilton, Ridgefield, or Danbury, then you should contact a top Connecticut arson attorney to understand the charges against you and help you get your case resolved, and hopefully dismissed, as quickly as possible.

 Degrees of Arson in Connecticut